Idukki

 How to run a UGC competition that fills your gallery, online and in-store

-Why a competition beats asking nicely
+Why does a competition beat asking nicely?

 • ~4 in 5